be-rock/blog/_posts/2023-08-08-using-delta-lake-with-apache-spark.md

 [According to the Delta Lake Introduction Docs](https://docs.delta.io/latest/delta-intro.html)
 > Delta Lake is an open source project that enables building a Lakehouse architecture on top of data lakes.
 Delta Lake provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing on top of existing data lakes, such as S3, ADLS, GCS, and HDFS.

-This blog will intend to break down a few of these core features, provide examples, and give a quick sense as to why open table formats such as Delta Lake have added benefits over other data lake file formats such as parquet.
+This blog will try to break down a few of these core features, provide examples, and give a quick sense as to why open table formats such as Delta Lake have added benefits over other data lake file formats such as parquet.

 ## Getting Started

-The [Delta Lake Quick Start](https://docs.delta.io/latest/quick-start.html) provides some examples on how to set things up but for the following examples, let's try the following appoach:
+The [Delta Lake Quick Start](https://docs.delta.io/latest/quick-start.html) provides some examples on how to set things up but for the examples in this post, the environment was setup as follows:

-1. Download a distribution of Apache Spark site
+1. Download a Spark distribution from the Apache Spark site
 2. Create a little helper shell script to start Spark and download the required Delta libraries
 3. Use Delta with Apache Spark

 ### Download a Spark Distribution

 An Apache Spark tarball can be downloaded from https://spark.apache.org/downloads.html and extracted into a directory of your choosing.
 The directory that the tarball is extracted to becomes your `SPARK_HOME`.
-If the tarball was extracted in `/var/lib/` the `SPARK_HOME` should be set like so:
+If the tarball was extracted in `/var/lib/` then `SPARK_HOME` should be set like so:

 ```shell
 export SPARK_HOME=/var/lib/spark-3.4.1-bin-hadoop3/